Have you ever wanted to travel to the moon, but can't find yourself an available spaceship? Go to Iceland.

 Waterfall of the Gods

 “ICEBERG, RIGHT AHEAD!”
 Probably the most overused movie quote in Jökulsárlón, a glacial lagoon where you can witness icebergs cracking as they crash into each other and break off into mini-bergs.
-While others took some of the many tours offered, Devin and I watched the Arctic Tern (in simple terms, seabirds) dive into the cold water for food.
+While others took some of the many tours offered, I watched the Arctic Tern (in simple terms, seabirds) dive into the cold water for food.
 These birds and I had a lot in common because I was hungry too.

 After this it was back to Reykjavik before home.